Abstract cone operators and Lipschitz rigidity for scalar curvature on singular manifolds: Introduction and summary

 This leads us to consider versions of the theorems \ref{Llarull_Classic} and \ref{thm_CHS} for manifolds $M$ with conical singularities, which is the subject of this article.
 In the smooth case, there is a well-established index theory for manifolds with conical singularities, going back to the work of Cheeger \cite{Cheeger}, Br\"uning-Seeley \cite{BS88} and Br\"uning \cite{Bruening}, among others.
 In our situation, however, we face two fundamental challenges:

-\begin{enumerate}[label=\myicon] \item The cross-sectional twisted Dirac operator is only of Lipschitz regularity, so we have to combine this type of singularity with the cone point singularity produced when passing to the spherical suspension of $M$. \item The metric estimates are very delicate and do not allow for any deformations.
+\begin{enumerate}[label=\myicon] \item The cross-sectional twisted Dirac operator acts on Lipschitz sections, so we have to combine this type of singularity with the cone point singularity produced when passing to the spherical suspension of $M$. \item The metric estimates are very delicate and do not allow for any deformations.
 In particular, we cannot assume that our twist bundles are trivialized with a trivial connection near the cone tips, but we have to allow curvature of the twist bundle all the way along the cone region. \end{enumerate}

 In Section \ref{abstr_cone} of this paper we develop an abstract functional analysis setup that allows us to treat these situations in a unified way.
 The main objects are so-called {\em abstract cone operators} which we introduce in an axiomatic setting in Definition \ref{abstractcone}.
 These are closable unbounded linear operators between Hilbert spaces, modelling conical suspensions of essentially self-adjoint unbounded operators between Hilbert spaces.
 In the case of the spherical suspension of a manifold $(M,g)$ as in Theorem \ref{theo:main_odd}, this essentially self-adjoint operator is the twisted Dirac operator studied in \cite{CHS}.
 Theorem \ref{thm:RegularSingular} discusses the main properties of abstract cone operators, including their Fredholm property and the determination of their domain.
-In spirit, our exposition can be seen as a functional-analytic distillation of some ideas developed in \cite{Bruening}, which we expect may also be helpful in other situations.
+In spirit, our exposition can be seen as a functional-analytic distillation of some ideas developed in \cite{Bruening}.
+We expect that this may also be helpful in other situations.

-In Section 3, we apply the theory developed in Section \ref{spherical_suspension} to spherical suspensions of low-regularity metrics, thereby proving Theorem \ref{theo:main_odd}.
-The condition $p > n+1$ is slightly stronger than the expected condition $p > n$.
-This is due to the dimension increasing by $1$ under spherical suspension.
-We are confident that, with a more refined analysis, our approach will also cover the more general case of $p > n$.
+In Section \ref{spherical_suspension}, we apply the theory developed in Section \ref{abstr_cone} to spherical suspensions of low-regularity metrics, thereby proving Theorem \ref{theo:main_odd}.
+The condition $p > n+1$ in Theorem \ref{theo:main_odd} is slightly stronger than the expected condition $p > n$.
+This is because the dimension increases by one under the spherical suspension.
+We are confident that, with a more refined analysis, our approach to Theorem \ref{theo:main_odd} will also cover the more general case of $p > n$.
+Note that according to Corollary \ref{optimal_result}, Theorem \ref{theo:main_odd} does hold for all $p > n$.